 \section{Theoretical Framework}

 This section introduces the mathematical framework underlying the \ac{glai} framework.
 We begin by formalizing the notions of structural and quantitative knowledge through the representation of activation paths, showing that any \ac{mlp} with \ac{relu} activations can be reformulated by separating these two components.
 Building on this result, we define \ac{glai} as an alternative model and demonstrate that every \ac{mlp} can be equivalently represented in this form.
-Additional theoretical details, including full proofs, criteria for identifying the appropriate moment to apply \ac{glai} during training, and a method to construct \ac{glai} models with parameter counts comparable to the original \ac{mlp}, are provided in Appendix~\ref{app:theory}.
+This section also includes other theoretical analysis like criteria for identifying the appropriate moment to apply \ac{glai} during training, a method to construct \ac{glai} models with parameter counts comparable to the original \ac{mlp}, and a pruning criterion for the estimator.